'Julie & the Phantoms' Costume Designer Shares 8 Secrets: See Sketches

-'Julie and the Phantoms' Costume Designer Shares 8 Wardrobe Secrets: See the Sketches (Exclusive)
+'Julie and the Phantoms' Costume Designer Shares 8 Wardrobe Secrets: See Her Sketches (Exclusive)

 Netflix's Julie and the Phantoms has catchy pop-rock tunes, sweet friendships, paranormal villainy and yes, even a little romance (we see you Juke).
 But if you were inspired by Julie's bold, colorful DIY creations or the Phantoms' '90s-inspired rock band outfits or Dirty Candy's neon-colored sequined looks, you have one person to thank: Emmy-winning costume designer Soyon An.